Digital Tools

 Flint

-An Obsidian plugin that strikes two random notes together and asks: what does the collision reveal?
-Productive randomness—it surfaces connections you’d never find browsing your own files.
+An Obsidian plugin that strikes two random notes together and asks: what does the collision make you think of?
+A creative ideation tool built from your own material.

 Select a folder, hit the spark, and Flint pulls two notes at random.
-You write what the collision makes you think of and save it as a new note.
-It’s a creative warm-up, a way to find unexpected threads in your own thinking, and occasionally the start of a real story.
+You write what the juxtaposition makes you think of.
+Over time, it surfaces forgotten ideas and makes unexpected connections across your archive.